gazoodle/geckolib/README.md

 ## Done/Fixed in 0.3.11
  - Ping frequency set to 45 seconds
+ - Reset method to GeckoReponse class to handle retries in GeckoGetStatus class
+ - Add mechanism to locate a spa in the manager class based on it's identifier
+ - Set worker threads to daemon mode and removed lifetime management stuff

 ## Done/Fixed in 0.3.10
  - Try upload to PiPY